Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken NHL Playoffs Second Round Game 6: Odds, total, moneyline and other Vegas lines

-Game 6 of the NHL Playoffs Second Round at Climate Pledge Arena features the Dallas Stars and the Seattle Kraken facing off at 7:00 PM ET on Saturday, May 13, broadcast on ESPN, SportsNet, and TVAS.
-The Stars are up 3-2 in the series.
-The Stars have -165 odds on the moneyline against the Kraken (+140).
+The Seattle Kraken are on their home ice at Climate Pledge Arena to square off against the Dallas Stars in Game 6 of the NHL Playoffs Second Round on Saturday, May 13, beginning at 7:00 PM ET on ESPN, SportsNet, and TVAS.
+The Stars have a 3-2 lead in the series.
+Oddsmakers give the Stars -165 moneyline odds in this decisive game against the Kraken (+140).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!